Vlad Filippov

 })

 Now that we have our sample data all setup, I want to go over some of the common and crucial Pandas operations that will help you become a Pandas expert.
-These should also help you understand how the library works and what it is cable of.
+These should also help you understand how the library works and what it is capable of.
+I’ve also included some modern patterns that have become popular in 2026.

 Finding items by index

-# Setup an an "index" on name.
+# Setup an "index" on name.
 Now we can use ".loc" to find things

 data.set_index('name', inplace=True)